zammad/zammad-org/src/en/gdpr.md

 ## Changes

-We may update this privacy policy from time to time in order to reflect, for example, changes to our practices or for other operational, legal or regulatory reasons.
+We may update this privacy policy from time to time to reflect, for example, changes to our practices or for other operational, legal or regulatory reasons.